 What first drew you into music production and house production in particular?

-2018 has just began, what are your goals for the new year.
+What are your goals for the new year?
 Any upcoming projects we can get excited about?